mel-project/little-book-of-mil/src/chapter_3.md

 # Control flow

-Thank to MelVM's persistent data structures, most constructs in Mil are designed to act expression-like, in that they return something.
+Thanks to MelVM's persistent data structures, most constructs in Mil are expression-like in that they return something.
 This was seen in the built in functions of Chapter 2, and again you'll see that even if statements are expression-like.